 Camden, twelfth monday after the first monday in March and October.
 Currituck, fourteenth monday after the first monday in March and October.

 SECOND JUDICIAL DISTRICT.
 Tyrell county the first monday in September and February.
 Washington, third monday in September and February.

-Martin, second Monday after the third Mon-
+Martin, second Monday after the third Monday in September and February.
 Hyde, fourth Monday after the third Monday in September and February.
 Beaufort, sixth Monday after the third monday in September and February.
 Pitt, eighth Monday after the third Monday in September and February.
-Edgecombe, tenth Monday after the third monday in September and February THIRD JUDICIAL DISTRICT.
+Edgecombe, tenth Monday after the third monday in September and February.
+THIRD JUDICIAL DISTRICT.

-Wayne county the first Monday in Septem-ber and February.
-Onslow, first monday after the fourth Mon- dissenting may cause his dissent to be enter ed on record.
-Any commissioner approving day in September and February.

-Lenoir, fifth monday after the fourth Mon-day in September and February.
+Wayne county the first Monday in September and February.
+Jones, third Monday in September and Onslow, first monday after the fourth Monday in September and February.
+Craven, third monday after the fourth Monday in September and February.
+Lenoir, fifth monday after the fourth Monday in September and February.
 Greene, seventh monday after the fourth monday in September and February.
 Carteret, ninth monday after the fourth Monday in September and February.
 Wilson, eleventh monday after the fourth monday in September and February.
 FOURTH JUDICIAL DISTRICT.
-Robeson county on the fourth monday in

-August and February.
+Robeson county on the fourth monday in August and February.
 Bladen, second monday after the fourth monday in August and February.
 Columbus, fourth monday after the fourth monday in August and February.
-Branswick, sixth monday after the fourth monday in August and February.
+Brunswick, sixth monday after the fourth monday in August and February.

 New Hanover, eighth monday after the fourth menday in August and February.
 Sampson, tenth monday after the fourth monday in August and February.
 Duplin, twelfth monday after the fourth monday in August and February.
-FIFTH JUDICIAL DISTRICT.
+FIFTH JUDICIAL DISTRICT

-Harnett county the second Monday in Au gust and February.
+Harnett county the second Monday in At gust and February.
 Moore, second monday after the second monday in August and February.

 Montgomery, fourth monday after the second monday in August and February.
-Stanly, sixth monday after the second mon-day in August and February.

-Union, eighth monday after the second monday in August and February.
+Stanly, sixth monday after the second monday in August and February.
+Union, eighth mon ay after the second monday in August and February.

-Anson, tenth monday after the second mono'clock A. m., to three o'clock, P. M., and day in August and February.
+Anson, tenth monday after the second monday in August and February.
 Richmond, twelfth Monday after the second monday in August and February.
 Cumberland, fourteenth Monday after the second Monday in August and February.
 SIXTH JUDICIAL DISTRICT.
 Granville county second Monday in August and February.
 Warren, second Monday after the second monday in August and February.
 Franklin, fourth Monday after the second monday in August and February.
-Johnston, sixth Monday after the second Monday in Agust and February.
+Johnston, sixth Monday after the second monday in August and February.